Coronary Angioplasty

 • CT heart scan

 Cardiologists mostly go with Angiography, which used to observe the blood flow through your heart.
 An angiogram, which is a special dye is inserted into your coronary arteries through the catheter.
-Coronary angioplasty which is often done with a stent which is a tiny wire-mesh tube that is inserted into the artery so that the blood flow is maintained and the artery does not close.
+Coronary angioplasty which is often done with a stent, which is a tiny wire-mesh tube that is inserted into the artery so that the blood flow is maintained and the artery does not close.
 Coronary angioplasty is a minimally invasive procedure.

 The following steps occur during this procedure: